yoraish/shortest_path_to_cpp/README.md

         return a + b;
     }
     ```
 * **Operator Overloading**: C++ allows you to redefine the behavior of operators for user-defined types.
 This is called operator overloading.
 For example, in our implementation we will define the `<` operator for the `SearchState` struct to compare states based on their `f` values.
+(We negate the f-values to make the priority queue, which is normally a max-heap, a min-heap.)
     ```cpp
     bool operator<(const SearchState& other) const
     {
-        return f < other.f;
+        return -f < -other.f;
     }
     ```
-    Note that the `const` keyword at the end of the function declaration means that the function does not modify the object it is called on.The "const reference" `other` is explained next.
+    Note that the `const` keyword at the end of the function declaration means that the function does not modify the object it is called on.
+The "const reference" `other` is explained next.
 * **Passing Arguments**: function arguments can be passed in a few ways: by value, by reference, and by pointer.
     * **Pass by value**: The default is by value, which means that a copy of the object is passed to the function.
         ```cpp